Your Information and Your Rights

 Being transparent and providing accessible information to the people we support and where appropriate, your guardians, about how we will use your personal information are key elements of the Data Protection Act 1998 and the EU General Data Protection Regulations (GDPR).

-This notice explains your rights and details how Quarriers will use your information for lawful purposes in order to deliver appropriate support to you as well as ensuring that Quarriers have robust data management processes in place.
+This notice explains your rights and details how Quarriers will use your information for lawful purposes in order to deliver appropriate support to you as well as ensuring that Quarriers has robust data management processes in place.

 We have written this notice in line with guidance from the Information Commissioner’s Office (ICO).
 You can find out more about the ICO here: https://ico.org.uk